countryBumpkin/CS121/Notes/4-28-19_GraphsContd.md

 2. _**Depth-First Search**_ uses a stack to keep track of vertices.
 It can also be implememnted recursively so that it does not explicitly use a stack of vertices.

-Traversal algorithms must be careful that they don't enter a repeptitive cycle (eg to neighbor and back again).
+Traversal algorithms must be careful that they don't enter a repetitive cycle (eg to neighbor and back again).
 It is necessary to mark each vertex as it is processed.

 The progress of a traversal after the start vertex depends on the traversal method that is used.

 To design and implement search (traversal) algorithms, a programmer must be able to analyze and predict their behavior.

-**Questions that need to be answered:**
+**Questions that need to be answered when designing graph algorithms:**
 1. Is the algorithm guaranteed to find a solution?

 2. Will the algorithm terminate, or can it get stuck in an infinite loop?